Abjad/abjad/trunk/abjad/documentation/doc_sphinx/chapters/tour/index.rst

 type are the three letters `abj` rather than the full five letters in the name of the system.

 What if the Abjad interpreter doesn't start?
-See the page on making sure Abjad is installed correctly; link to be provided soon.
+See the page on :doc:`installing Abjad </chapters/download/install>`.